hartkemd/TextCopier/README.md

 # TextCopier
 This application allows you to store and copy pieces of text to the clipboard from a list.
 I am using WPF for the UI.

+## Origin
+I was searching different places in documentation at work to copy and paste text into emails I was sending.
+I thought it would be better to store all text in one spot and allow it to easily be copied.

 ## Installation Instructions
 None yet.